By Wayne Veysey | UK Correspondent

 Thibaut Courtois is set to sign a new Chelsea contract after his status as the club's No.1 was confirmed, Goal can reveal.

-Mourinho's team selection for the 3-1 win over Burnley on Monday night demonstrated his faith in the 22-year-old and he is now set to sign an extension that runs until 2019.
+Mourinho's team selection for the 3-1 win over Burnley on Monday night demonstrated his faith in the 22-year-old and he is now set to sign an extension which runs until 2019.

-Real Madrid, Paris Saint-Germain and Monaco are closely monitoring Cech’s situation and formal bids could now be forthcoming following confirmation of the 32-year-old’s downgraded status.
+Real Madrid and wealthy French duo Paris Saint-Germain and Monaco are closely monitoring the 32-year-old’s situation and formal bids could now be forthcoming following confirmation of Cech’s downgraded status.

-Chelsea already has an experienced understudy in place should he leave.
-Mark Schwarzer, Cech’s backup last season, signed a one-year extension in July.
+Chelsea already have an experienced understudy in place should he leave.
+Mark Schwarzer, Cech’s understudy last season, signed a one-year extension in July.